 Frequently asked questions relating to the Halifax Solicitor Panel

-The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and Halifax are the client.
-A precondition to being on the Halifax approved panel is to comply with the CML Handbook requirements (last updated for this lender on Halifax).
-The CML Handbook conditions require your lawyer to disclose issues such as defects will the lease so that Halifax can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected .
-Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.
+A precondition to being on the Halifax approved panel is to comply with the CML Handbook requirements (last updated for this lender on Halifax) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
+Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.

-Can you point me to a directory of Halifax panel solicitors on the CML Handbook Website?
+Is there a list of Halifax panel solicitors on the Building Society Association’s Website?

 No. There is no such tool on the Council of Mortgage Lenders or Building Society Association websites.
 Very few lenders make their panel listings available online.